The People's Review

 More information on the project can be found here: Build-A Box NUI Galway.

-100 boxes filled with items to reduce the negative effects of confinement are being delivered to older adults living alone, women in Direct Provision, homeless women and children with additional needs and in lower socio-economic groups.
+103 boxes filled with items to reduce the negative effects of confinement were delivered to older adults living alone, women in Direct Provision, homeless women and children with additional needs and in lower socio-economic groups.

-The Build-a-Box project is supported by funding from the Community Knowledge Initiative, NUI Galway, with the boxes provided by Carabay Packaging.
+The Build-a-Box project was supported by funding from the Community Knowledge Initiative, NUI Galway, with the boxes provided by Carabay Packaging.

 You can watch a webinar on Community Engaged Learning HERE titled "Developing Community Engagement and Partnerships in the Curriculum - Lessons